 3. Go For A Joy-Ride Through An Arched Tree

-The Tunnel Log, the opening is 8’ high and 17’ wide, the 275 long trees fell in 1937
+The Tunnel Log, 8’ high and 17’ wide, the 275 long trees fell in 1937

 4. Take a Pic Of The Gigantic Sentinel Tree